-- It has been understood through the past century that an atom consists of - - This core is nucleus and consists of neutrons and protons. - - These are called electrons - How many of these?
+- It has been understood through the past century that an atom consists of - A positively charged heavy core What is the name? - This core is nucleus and consists of neutrons and protons. - Many negatively charged light particles surround the core What is the name of these light particles? - These are called electrons - How many of these?